 Types of alternative business finance

-There are many different ways of acquiring finance for your business, but choosing the right type for your company/venture is absolutely key for success.
+There are many different ways of acquiring finance for your business, but choosing the right type of funding options for your company/venture is absolutely key for success.
 Take the time to consider the variety of options you have available to you and make your decision afterwards.
 Taking the wrong option can sometimes backfire and you’ll want to give your business the best opportunity to achieve growth.

 Short-term business loans work just like longer ones, with the exception of your rate.
 Instead of an interest rate, you’ll likely be quoted with a ‘factor rate’ so you’ll need to calculate that cost in order to translate the APR.
 A short-term loan is a good finance option for businesses that need funding right away.
 This is because you’ll typically receive your funding within a few days and be able to make the purchases your business needs to succeed very quickly.